SAHSA: History

 SAHSA and TAN merged into TAN-SAHSA on 1 November 1991.
 It was based at Toncontín International Airport in Tegucigalpa and flew from Honduras to various destinations throughout Central and North and South America.
 The TAN-SAHSA name was used between 1990 and 1991 when the name TAN disappeared.
 The airline continued to operate as SAHSA until its demise in 1994.
 The collapse was partly due to corruption and partly to the airline's poor safety record.

-The airline experienced several accidents during its operational life, including a major crash of a 727 in 1989 in Honduras, killing 131 of 146 passengers aboard, and a subsequent emergency landing incident on a Houston-bound 737 plane in 1993, after which the airline lost its FAA Air Operations Certificate and with it its operating privileges to the United States.
+The airline experienced several accidents during its operational life, including a major crash of a 727 in 1989 in Honduras, killing 131 of 146 passengers aboard.
+Four years the airline had back to back incidents in two consecutive months in July and August of 1993.
+In the first, a 737 was seriously damaged in a hard landing in Managua, Nicaragua.
+Another incident then occurred the following month in August of 1993 when a Houston-bound 737 plane began to lose hydraulic fluid in flight requiring an emergency landing in San Pedro Sula, Honduras.
+Due to the skillful actions of the pilots none of the passengers or crew were injured.
+A mechanic and parts were flown in from the capital and the aircraft was repaired on the tarmac that day, with the passengers reboarded and then continued the flight arriving in Houston that evening some 6 hours late.
+After this incident the airline lost its FAA Air Operations Certificate and with it its operating privileges to the United States.
 No longer able to fly to the United States, financial pressures caused the airline to cease flight operations in late 1993 and it was disbanded in January 1994.
 Following the collapse of SAHSA, Honduras had no national airline until 2002, when Sol Air commenced operations.